Battle of Rooiwal: The battle

-Commandant Potgieter sprawled in the grass 27 metres from the British line, after the battle of Rooiwal on 11 April 1902.
+Commandant Potgieter sprawled in the grass thirty yards from the British line.
 He and 50 of his men died charging the British line on horseback.

 The Boers, however, did not know of the British deployment and they still believed that Rooiwal was only lightly held.
 One of their commandos, under Commandant Potgieter and General Kemp, therefore tried to overrun the British position early on the morning of 11 April, in an effort to escape Hamilton's 'drive'.
 Potgieter had around 1,700 men, all mounted riflemen.

 At around 7:15 am on 11 April, they charged the British position on horseback, firing from the saddle.
 A British picket of 40 mounted infantry was overrun, taking 20 casualties.
 Kekewich's position was a strong one, but the sight of the charging Boers panicked some of the inexperienced British troops and a number of Yeoman units fled the scene of the battle and were not stopped until they were a mile away from the fighting.
 A Lieutenant Carlos Hickie managed to stop the stampede with a mixture of pleas and threats.
 In addition, a number of the regular British officers on the scene were very critical of the 'wild' shooting of their men.

 In spite of this, however, the Boer charge was stopped about 30 metres from the British line by artillery and rifle fire.
 Fifty Boers were killed outright and more were wounded.
 Among the dead was Potgieter, wearing a distinctive blue shirt.
 Kekewich later commented that, 'one good company of infantry could have killed 300 Boers'.
 The surviving Boers made good their retreat.
 Boer fire, delivered from the saddle, had produced about 50 casualties in the British line.

 Ian Hamilton and Rawlinson arrived on the scene just as the fighting was ending.
 However, Hamilton delayed the pursuit of the beaten Boers as he feared that the retreat was a ruse and that his men would fall into Boer ambushes.
 At about 9:45, or 90 minutes after the Boer charge had been repulsed, Hamilton sent his mounted troops in pursuit of the enemy.
 They captured a further 50 Boers and re-captured the artillery lost at Tweebosch.

 Kitchener had issued orders that Boers captured wearing British uniforms were to be shot.
 However, although a number of wounded Boers were indeed wearing captured British khaki, Hamilton ordered that they be spared.